 Jim TinkerChief Communications Officer

 Tinker joined the agency and the leadership team in 2020.
-Before joining HCJFS, His career has included communications, marketing and management roles with nonprofits as well as agency marketing.
+Before joining JFS, his career included communications, marketing and management roles with nonprofits as well as agency marketing.
 Tinker began his career leading economic development and historic preservation efforts.

-He has a degree in journalism from Bowling Green State University and earned his MBA from the University of Cincinnati, graduating magna cum laude.
+He has a degree in journalism from Bowling Green State University and earned his MBA from the University of Cincinnati.

 Margie WeaverDirector of Children’s Services